 A lot of Americans nowadays already consider guacamole and nachos to be an integral part of their Big Game Day, and there are gobs more wonderfully football friendly Mexican-inspired botanas to be tried.
 Ooey-gooey, crisp, spicy, sweet, simple, complex, hot, room temperature, and cold—there’s something for everyone on this list.
 The one thing these recipes have in common?
 They can all be consumed in front of the television set!

 01 of 10

-To make one, take an individual-sized loaf of Mexican white bread such as telera, birote, or bolillo, split it horizontally (discarding any excess “fluffy” part), and slather a thin layer of room temperature refried beans on the bottom half.
+To make one, take an individual-sized loaf of Mexican white bread such as telera, birote, or bolillo, split it horizontally (discarding any excess “fluffy” part), and slather a thin layer of room temperature refried beans on the bottom half — pile on some sliced cold cuts, shredded chicken, or meat.

-Pile on sliced cold cuts or shredded chicken or meat, cheese, thinly sliced avocado and onion, a few pickled peppers, and finely chopped lettuce.
+Then, add cheese, thinly sliced avocado and onions, a few pickled peppers.
+Then, add finely chopped lettuce.
 Place on a comal or griddle over low heat for a few minutes on each side, pressing down slightly so the torta will be quite compact.

 Cut in half (to facilitate handling and eating) and enjoy!

 Peru claims ceviche as its original creation, but nowadays this raw-fish-bathed-in-lime-juice delicacy is enjoyed in distinctly Mexican versions in fishing villages and large resorts up and down both the Pacific and Gulf coasts.
 Try the standard fish ceviche, one made with another kind of seafood, such as the shrimp ceviche, or even a vegetarian variety such as the vegetarian ceviche salad.

 Tostadas are the perfect make-your-own dish, so if you have a small crowd over for the game, set up a table with the fixin’s and have each person assemble their own.